 Dairy products represent the second-largest agriculture sector in Washington, surpassed only by apples.
-Dairy products accounted for \$1.68 billion of receipts in 2022.
-Washington ranks 10th in the U.S. in terms of total milk production, and 14th in milk cow efficiency.
-Dairy cows produce 24,089 pounds of milk per cow per year.
-In 2022, total milk production in the state was 6.2 million pounds with an estimated 254,000 dairy cows.

-According to the Census of Agriculture, Washington has approximately 370 dairies with Yakima being the largest county.
+Dairy products accounted for \$1.33 billion of receipts in 2023.
+Washington ranks $10^{th}$ in the U.S. in terms of total milk production, and $12^{th}$ in milk cow efficiency.
+Washington has approximately 419 dairies with Yakima being the largest county.
 Yakima is home to 38% of Washington's cows, and Whatcom County is the second largest with 17% of the state's milking herd.